 A Customer Service Study Champion

 Most people rely on a professional partner to help them navigate through the intricate transactions and situations in life.
 Consider the roles played by financial advisors, tax preparers, mortgage brokers, or even life coaches and therapists.
 When the stakes are perceived to be highest, consumers and their families simply do not want to brave challenges alone.

 The patient-consumer would also not want to figure out treatment options and clinical trials on their own.
-One innovative Contract Research Organization (CRO) is currently outlining its plans to utilize what it is calling a “Study Champion.”
+One innovative rare disease Contract Research Organization (CRO) is currently outlining its plans to utilize what it is calling a “Study Champion.”
 This role will add another layer of continuity to clinical trials, shifting patient responsibility from the study site to the Study Champion.
 Traditionally, patient care was exclusively looked after by the sites; the new model will allow a more personal approach for patients, specifically more help getting through the trial.